 Another leverage point we get from identifying winning email creative is that we’re able to roll the winning copy out in other channels like web and social.

-Hard, full-priced offers typically deliver only 25% of the response that can be generated using low-priced offers, or soft offers such as free trials and free issues.
-We experience a higher response rate when we test low price offers or trial offers that include incentives such as membership bundles, free special issues or other digital content available only to premium members.
+Full-priced hard offers typically deliver only 25% of the response that can be generated using low-priced offers, or soft offers such as free trials and free issues.
+We experience a higher response rate when we test low price offers or trial offers that include incentives such as membership bundles, free special issues, or other digital content available only to premium members.